openstack/manila/doc/source/devref/emc_isilon_driver.rst

     emc_nas_password = <password>
     isilon_share_root_dir = <directory on Isilon where shares will be created>

-Restart of manila-share service is needed for the configuration changes to take effect.
+Restart of :term:`manila-share` service is needed for the configuration changes to take effect.

 Restrictions